kravietz/ansible-ipsec/README.md

     output/manual/web2... etc

 For manually-keyed configuration the templates will be saved in `ipsec-tools.d` subdirectory, one file for each remote server, to keep them small and more readable.
 The `prod` mode here works just as in the Racoon mode, except that Racoon configuration files and `racoon` service are not changed.

+## Production mode

+If you now switch to the `prod` branch (`git checkout prod`) and run the same playfiles as above, it will actually deploy the generated files to `/etc` on servers listed in the `inventory` as  well as restart `racoon` and `setkey` services (this will be the moment of truth).
+It is also expected that the hostnames in `inventory` are working SSH aliases in production mode.
+The templates will use default IPv4 addresses of each of the listed hosts.